sveltia/sveltia-cms/README.md

         i18n: true
 ```

 With this configuration, an entry is saved with localized filenames, while the default locale’s slug is stored in each file as the extra `translationKey` property, which is used in [Hugo’s multilingual support](https://gohugo.io/content-management/multilingual/#bypassing-default-linking).
-Even if you’re using a different framework, you can still use this property to link localized files.
+Even if you’re running a different framework, you can still read this property to link localized files.

 - `data/posts/en/my-trip-to-new-york.yaml`
   ```yaml